SMButler93/Python_tools/README.md

 # Python_tools
-A repository containing various tools that may be be useful in various cases.
+A repository containing various tools such as generators and decorators that may be be useful in various situations.

+Each module has it's own textfile outlining what tools are available in each module.